AmeriCorps State Grants

 - The Corporation for National and Community Service AmeriCorps State and National notices of funding opportunity and application instructions that correspond to the Iowa Request for Applications will also be posted in IowaGrants as supporting materials.

 - If there is no Request for Applications posted in IowaGrants, then we are not currently accepting applications.
-A copy of the most recent Request for Applications and Frequently Asked Questions by AmeriCorps State applicants can be reviewed using the following links:
+A copy of the most recent Request for Applications can be reviewed using the following link:

 Requirements of AmeriCorps State Grantees

 - Applicants must be an eligible host agency (nonprofit, government agency, etc).

 - Program design must propose to engage a minimum of 10 full-time equivalent AmeriCorps members (unless a waiver request is granted).